This English unit addresses the narrative text type, specifically how to plan and write an engaging story.

 - Using Linking Devices in Narrative Paragraphs Worksheets

-- Introduction to Narrative Features PowerPoint – Grade 3 and Grade 4
+- Introduction to Narrative Features PowerPoint – Year 3 and Year 4

 - Using Quotation Marks in Narrative Writing PowerPoint